 - Or Pamela's pancakes.
 Presidentially endorsed!

-- Oh and Vincent's Pizza Parlor...or pizza in general, as the greater Pittsburgh area seems to have a pizza parlor on every street corner, to the point that anyone who resorts to Pizza Hut or Papa John's is simply not trying (unless one did try and honestly prefers them over the local options).
+- Oh and Vincent's Pizza Parlor and Shelly Pie...or pizza in general, as the greater Pittsburgh area seems to have a pizza parlor on every street corner, to the point that anyone who resorts to Pizza Hut or Papa John's is simply not trying (unless one did try and honestly prefers them over the local options).
 Considering that Fox's Pizza Den actually started in Pitcairn, and the large Italian population that's still there, this isn't particularly surprising.

 - Verbal Tic n'at: "N'at", a Pittsburghese contraction of "and all that," meaning "and so on."
-Example: "I play a lot of medieval RPG's like The Elder Scrolls and Dragon Age n'at."
+Example: "I play a lot of medieval RPG's like The Elder Scrolls n'at."

 - Wrong Side of the Tracks: The Hill District is the most notorious ghetto in Pittsburgh, though there are others.